 If you have not already reached a settlement with your ex-partner, your solicitor will negotiate a settlement on your behalf with your former partner’s solicitor.
 More often than not matters can be resolved following solicitor negotiations but, if that is not possible, it may be necessary to make a referral to family mediation or make a formal application to the court.

 Family Mediation is a process whereby a trained family mediators facilitates discussions between separated couples to help them resolve their family law issues.
 You can discuss children and financial matters within mediation.
 The mediator remains impartial at all times and they do not act on behalf of either party.
 They are unable to provide legal advice, but they can provide legal information.
 Mediators actively encourage parties, if they wish, to also obtain their own independent legal advice whilst engaging in the mediation process.

 At the start of the mediation process, each party is invited to an initial mediation information and assessment meeting (MIAM).
 If both parties are willing to mediate and the mediator has deemed that the matter is suitable for mediation, then a joint mediation session will be arranged.
 Sessions generally last 1 to 2 hours and on average three joint sessions take place but you may require more or less depending on your circumstances.
-A qualified mediator will facilitate discussions between you and your ex-partner either round a table or in two separate rooms.
+A qualified mediator will facilitate discussions between you and your ex-partner either around a table or in two separate rooms.

 Following mediation, if a successful outcome is reached in relation to children matters this is then recorded in a Memorandum of Understanding.
 This is not legally binding but sets out clearly the arrangements you have made.